ashrithadevi011/Career-Clarity-Engine/README.md

 - Lists missing skills for each career
 - Provides a month-wise roadmap based on available time
 - Displays career risk score (higher = more risk)
 - Clean, vertical dashboard UI with modern design

+Use Case:

+Career Clarity Engine helps students identify the best career paths based on their current skills, interest level, and available time.
+It provides:
+Personalized career suggestions with match scores Highlights missing skills to focus on
+Generates a month-wise learning roadmap
+Shows a career risk score to guide realistic planning
+Outcome: Students get a structured, time-efficient plan to improve skills and prepare for their ideal career.

+Made by: Vagmare Ashritha Devi